nkcheung95/BRS-Seq-R/README.md

 The console in the bottom left will begin running the script.
-Let the program run until it is completed – The console message will say “BRS Analyzed” when complete.
+Let the program run until it is completed – The console message will say “All BRS Analyzed” when complete.

 The program will install any required dependencies and create your base file structure inside your original working folder.
 The working folder will now contain the “data\_csv” folder.

 Your folder is now ready for batch processing your BRS files.
 Place all prepared csv files into the data\_csv folder.
 # <a name="_toc140223750"></a>**Running the program:**
 After placing all files you would like processed into data\_csv, the program can now be run again as described in the previous section.
 The console in the bottom left will begin running the script.
 Let the program run until it is completed.
-It will take longer this time but be patient – The console message will say “BRS Analyzed” when complete.
+It will take longer this time but be patient – The console message will say “All BRS Analyzed” when complete.
+A progress bar will appear after each file if you are batch processing files, so do not interrupt the script unless you want to end processing early.

 <a name="_toc140223751"></a>Output Files: